 But don’t worry – there are alternative tools that can help you quickly find a user’s comment.

-Find a user’s comments with conversation threading
+Find comments made by someone on Facebook with conversation threading

 To efficiently go through your comments on Facebook, you need a well-designed user interface.

 Sotrender’s Social Inbox organizes Facebook comments and messages according to who wrote the comment and on which post.
 One of our USPs is our Gmail-style conversation threading, so you’ll always be able to find your way back to the conversation.

 Here you have an example of what that looks like.

 Another way to quickly find a Facebook comment is to filter it in a variety of ways.
 If you know that you haven’t read someone’s comment, you can go through the filters (tags).